NaluKit/nalu/etc/wiki/04 Nalu Processor Plugins.md

 ## Plugin Interface
 To avoid creating a dependency to GWT `Widget`-class or to Elemental2 `HTMLElement`, Nalu outsourced the depending classes into a plugin.

-The plugin interface provides a set of methods, that needed to be outsourced (cause they are plattform dependent).
+The plugin interface provides a set of methods, that needed to be outsourced (cause they are platform dependent).

 The plugin interface: